yee94/vite-plugin-cdn-externals/README.md

 # vite-plugin-cdn-externals

-use to external cdn resources eg.React, Vue
+Use to external cdn resources eg.React, Vue

 ## Usage